-The Council continues to act as accountable body and key partner of the Lydney Coastal Community Team (LCCT) which was established in 2015.
+The Council continues to act as accountable body and key partner of the Lydney Coastal Community Team (LCCT), which was established in 2015.
 The Team's Executive and Stakeholder Groups are both chaired by the Environment Agency (EA) as the land owner at Lydney Harbour.
-EA continue to work on the proposed land transfer at Lydney harbour.
-A programme of legal and due diligence work is underway to prepare the Harbour Revision Order that will be needed as part of the formal public consultation process.
+The EA are undertaking surveys to assess the condition of the site which will feed into a financial business case outlining options for the future management of the harbour and investment required.